UBC-DSCI/introduction-to-datascience-python/source/classification2.md

 in the training set.
 We will also set the `stratify` argument to the categorical label variable (here, `cancer['Class']`) to ensure that the training and testing subsets contain the right proportions of each category of observation.
-Note that the `train_test_split` function uses randomness, so we shall set `random_state` to make the split reproducible.

 ```{code-cell} ipython3
 :tags: [remove-cell]